18 min read — Long-read | Analysis | EU | Middle East | Policy

 The EU’s long-term investment within Iraq and Syria continues, helping to ensure humanitarian conditions for displaced people within the countries.
 What makes the EU special is that they don’t carry the baggage the USA and UK have regarding military interference within Iraq as well as its invasion.
 The EU and most of its member states have a reputation for political neutrality in Baghdad.
 The EU’s approach to combatting terrorism within the Middle East has yielded some tactical success such as reducing the frequency of attacks within Europe with the last one being in 2017 in Belgium, while also helping Iraq get a degree of stability.

 However, there are limitations.
 The EU’s focus on Sunni insurgent groups like ISIS while neglecting the activities of Shia militias threatens to destabilise Iraq, pushing marginalised Sunni communities towards radicalisation and hence perpetuating the cycle of violence.
-Let’s not forget that the rise of ISIS was mostly the fault of Iraqi former Prime Minister Nouri al Maliki who was deeply sectarian and turned to marginalizing and intimidating the Sunni Iraqi population to ensure the political dominance of Iraq’s Shia majority.
+Let’s not forget that the rise of ISIS was largely the fault of US-backed Iraqi former Prime Minister Nouri al Maliki who was deeply sectarian and turned to marginalizing and intimidating the Sunni Iraqi population to ensure the political dominance of Iraq’s Shia majority.
 The result of Maliki’s efforts was an Iraqi Sunni population that viewed itself as physically threatened and deeply disrespected.
 ISIS was able to use this Sunni disaffection with the Iraqi state to build a social base of support for a renewed insurgency and conquer significant swathes of territory in Sunni-majority areas of Iraq.

 For this reason, the EU’s approach is arguably short-sighted as investment flows heavily within the state and its security forces, neglecting the fact that Iraq itself is heavily influenced by Iran and its militias.
 This is why even after constant investment from foreign powers, Iraq suffers from poor services and infrastructure, despite being the world’s fourth-largest oil producer.